27 Best Travel Planning Tools and Apps

 Second, I have access to my music library with all my devices, and everything gets synchronized no matter if I’m using Android or iOS.

-Third, Spotify offers me several ways to discover new music and keep growing my library, such as a personalized playlist created just for me or by showing me my friend’s public playlists.
+Third, Spotify offers me several ways to discover new music and keep growing my library, such as a personalized playlist created just for me or by showing me my friends’ public playlists.

-Also, as you’ve probably already guessed, I pay for a Premium subscription so I get some extra perks, like no ads.
+I pay for a Premium subscription so I get some extra perks, like no ads.
 Plus, I’m able to listen to my music offline as well.

 Also, sometimes when I travel, I search for music that relates to a destination to enhance my travel experience and even give me some insight into the local culture.